 The short answer is yes.
-If your business or school is using Google G Suite applications (which include Gmail, Docs, Sheets, Slides, Google Drive, and Team Drives) you need Google cloud security monitoring.
+If your business or school is using Google G Suite applications (which include Gmail, Docs, Sheets, Slides, Google Drive, and Shared Drives) you need Google cloud security monitoring.
 Why?

 Let’s break Google cloud monitoring up into sections and take a look at why monitoring these Google apps is important to include in your cyber defense strategy.

 1. Monitoring G Suite for Data Loss Prevention